Xaque8787/m3uparser/README.md

       - REFRESH_LIB= # Default is false if blank.
 Will refresh libraries after each parsing.
       - USER_NAME=Choose_Username # Username that will be used to log into the server.
       - PASSWORD=Choose_Password # Password that will be used to log into the server.
+      - APK= #Defaults to false, set to true to expose the android device client .apk file.

     volumes:
       - movie_vod_volume:/usr/src/app/VODS/Movie_VOD/